Esophageal Cancer (cont.)

 - Find a local Oncologist in your town

-The side effects depend mainly on which drugs are given and how much.
-Chemotherapy kills fast-growing cancer cells, but the drug can also harm normal cells that divide rapidly:
+The side effects depend mainly on the drugs given and amount of chemotherapy that you get.
+Chemotherapy kills fast-growing cancer cells, but the drugs can also harm normal cells that divide rapidly:

-- Blood cells: When chemotherapy lowers the levels of healthy blood cells, you're more likely to get infections, bruise or bleed easily, and feel very weak and tired.
+- Blood cells: When drugs lower the levels of healthy blood cells, you're more likely to get infections, bruise or bleed easily, and feel very weak and tired.
 Your health care team will check for low levels of blood cells.
-If your levels are low, your health care team may stop the chemotherapy for a while or reduce the dose of drug.
-There also are medicines that can help your body make new blood cells.
+If your levels are low, your health care team may stop the chemotherapy for a while or reduce the dose of the drug.
+They may also give you medicines that help your body to make new blood cells.

-Other possible side effects include a skin rash, joint pain, tingling or numbness in your hands and feet, hearing problems, or swollen feet or legs.
-Your healthcare team can suggest ways to control many of these problems.
+Your health care team can suggest ways to control many of these problems.
 Most go away when treatment ends.

 - When will treatment start?
 When will it end?
 How often will I have treatments?